ChrisPritchard/ctf-writeups/tryhackme-rooms/avenger.md

 A fun room thanks to its initial foothold.
 Always good to see some Windows machines to hack :)

 1. Initial scans will reveal the normal raft of ports that a windows server will expose by default.
-Of note is port **80**, showing the site is hosting a webserver.
+Of note is port **80**, showing the machine is hosting a webserver.

 2. On port **80** is a file listing, revealing XAMPP has been used as the webserver.
 There are a few pieces of information available, including a PHPInfo page that reveals the server OS as **Windows Server 2019**